luantty2/pheromone_keyboard/readme.md

 <!-- ![Photo](https://i.imgur.com/kBHOk4f.jpg) -->
 <img src="https://i.imgur.com/kBHOk4f.jpg" width="300">

-The handle length of rotary encoder would better be 15mm, so that it's easier to find a suitable cap for it, otherwise it would be too high or to low.
+The proper handle length of rotary encoder would be 15mm, so that it's easier to find a suitable cap for it, otherwise it can be too high or to low.

 <!-- ![Photo](https://i.imgur.com/AZAtBvj.jpg) -->
 <img src="https://i.imgur.com/AZAtBvj.jpg" width="300">